bitwes/GodotEditorHandles/README.md

 There's no FAQs here yet, it's more a QITPMA (questions I thought people might ask).
 * Map a shortcut for "Reload Saved Scene", as it is sometimes necessary to relaod the scene to see changes made to `EditorHandles`.
 * Can I use this at runtime?
 [Probably, but not easily yet.](https://github.com/bitwes/GodotEditorHandles/issues/13)
 * Will this "snap to grid".
-Yep.
+Yep, but you have to open the "Configure Snap" dialog once per session.

 # Install